 We have evangelists 6′ deep on TV getting people saved and revved up.
 We have music ministries, choirs, and concerts coast to coast.
 We have pastors working with wounded people and guiding the flock.
 We have teachers at every level.
-So how ‘cum the church is standing still – noisy, active but not moving forward?
+So how come the church is standing still – noisy, active but not moving forward?
 I see people focused on the 2nd Coming of Christ which could be 50 years in the future.
 Today is the day of the Lord.

-On these pages (posts) I often speak of what is wrong with the church.
+On these posts I often speak of what is wrong with the church.
 So far I don’t think I am in the least bit wrong.
-There is too much attention to the anti-Christ, the rapture, the foibles and flaws of the ministers, complaints about how much money men make (but if nothing is coming in you’ll notice the church folds) there is competition for office, power, place, position and ministry, none of that being appropriate or Biblical I might add.
+There is too much attention to the anti-Christ, the rapture, the foibles and flaws of the ministers, complaints about how much money men make (but if nothing is coming in you’ll notice the church folds); there is competition for office, power, place, position and ministry, none of that being appropriate or Biblical I might add.
 20 years ago a church in England each week was sold for an Islamic Mosque!

 Vincent Van Gogh, a very serious Christian, painted this picture of a rather unappealing church, dark and obscure.
 Two paths walk around the church; the paths are clear and well worn.
 But there is no entry way into the church!
 That was the 18th century.

 Today it is exactly the opposite.
 The church doors are wide open, people enter in great numbers and often have no idea why they are there.
 Doctrine is not taught, or if taught, not followed.
 Consequently the internet can tell many thousands of lies about God, faith, life and death and hardly a murmur is heard because no one is following up on the “converts.”
 Churches are social places and ministers have secure pensions.
 This means half of the gospel is missing.

 I see the church is perishing despite all this busyness.
 The scriptures say flatly, we perish for two reasons (1) lack of knowledge and (2) No Vision.

 Where there is no vision, the people perish: